Feyerabend/vm/README.md

 Next add the two numbers on the stack "1 2" becomes "3", and the first two still are there such that "1 2 3".
 Then rotation `ROT` would get "2 3 1", and we then `DROP` the top, "2 3".
 That is, the numbers that remain will be added next time.
 And so on.

-There are added some extra jump instructions, comparation and a storage facility to accomodate interations.
-Also there is a framework for call/returns.
+Not yet applied here, but there are some extensions.
+There are added some extra jump instructions, also comparations and a storage facility to accomodate for some interations.
+Moreover there is a framework for call/return.
+The "activation records" associated are stored on the stack.
-The "activation records" are stored on the stack.
-For local storage not to interfer with the global, some new instructions have been added.
+For local storage (variables) not to interfer with the global, some new instructions have been added.